Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 - Missouri has played 12 games, with three wins against the spread.

-- The Tigers have been underdogs by 3.5 points or more five times this year and have covered the spread twice.
+- This season, the Tigers have just two against the spread wins in five games as an underdog of 3.5 points or more.

-- Missouri's games this season have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Missouri's games this season have hit the over on seven of 12 set point totals (58.3%).

-- Missouri is 2-7 against the spread and 6-3 overall in games when it scores more than 22.3 points.
+- When Missouri puts up more than 22.3 points, it is 2-7 against the spread and 6-3 overall.

-- In games that Missouri piles up over 320.3 yards, the team is 1-8 against the spread and 5-4 overall.
+- When Missouri picks up over 320.3 yards, the team is 1-8 against the spread and 5-4 overall.

-- The Tigers have turned the ball over 12 times, three fewer times than the Black Knights have forced turnovers (15).
+- This season the Tigers have 12 turnovers, three fewer than the Black Knights have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.